Haekalafrianto/document-compressor/README.md

 # document-compressor
-Compressor for document that running in localhost
+Compressor for document that running on localhost